Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Influence of disc parameters

 \cite{Pierens2014} investigate which disc parameters ($\Sigma_0$ and $\alpha$) and capture in resonance are needed to allow outward migration of Jupiter and Saturn.
-For h=0.05 (middle row in figure \ref{migrationmaps}) and our surface density ($\Sigma/\Sigma_{\rm MMSN} = 1.5$)\footnote{Note that their surface density profile is different from our setup: $\Sigma \propto r^{-3/2}$ as opposed to $\Sigma \propto r^{-1}$ in this work.
-Therefore the outcome of planet migration in our case might be different from their results.} with $\alpha=10^{-3}$, outward migration for the Jupiter/Saturn pair would happen in the 3:2 resonance.
-Still according to \cite{Pierens2014}, the Jupiter/Saturn system would show divergent migration for $\alpha=10^{-2}$ and be captured in the stable 2:1 configuration for $\alpha=10^{-4}$.
-In figure \ref{migrationmaps}, we see that the capture in the 3:2 resonance is possible for $\alpha = 10^{-3}$ and $h = 0.05$ as for these disc parameters, Saturn would not open a deep gap ($\rm m_S = 95 M_\oplus < m_{\rm gap} = 117 \rm M_\oplus $).
-Therefore our migration maps agree with the results found in \citep{Pierens2014}, assuming that Saturn's migration speed allows it to be locked in the 3:2 resonance.
-In addition our results show that N-body simulations of growing planets should take the disc profile into account to assess the migration behavior of the planets correctly.
+For h=0.05 (middle row in Fig. \ref{migrationmaps}) and our surface density ($\Sigma/\Sigma_{\rm MMSN} = 1.5$)\footnote{Note that their surface density profile is different from our setup: $\Sigma \propto r^{-3/2}$ as opposed to $\Sigma \propto r^{-1}$ in this work.
+Therefore the outcome of planet migration in our case might be different from their results.} with $\alpha=10^{-3}$, outward migration for the Jupiter-Saturn pair would happen in the 3:2 resonance.
+Still, according to \cite{Pierens2014}, the Jupiter-Saturn system would show divergent migration for $\alpha=10^{-2}$ and be captured in the stable 2:1 configuration for $\alpha=10^{-4}$.
+In Fig. \ref{migrationmaps}, we see that the capture in the 3:2 resonance is possible for $\alpha = 10^{-3}$ and $h = 0.05;$ for these disc parameters, Saturn would not open a deep gap ($\rm m_S = 95 M_\oplus < m_{\rm gap} = 117 \rm M_\oplus $).
+Therefore, our migration maps agree with the results found in \citep{Pierens2014}, assuming that Saturn's migration speed allows it to be locked in the 3:2 resonance.
+In addition, our results show that N-body simulations of growing planets should take the disc profile into account to correctly assess the migration behavior of the planets.